To All University Faculty & Staff,

 We understand and recognize the significant trust relationship and the difficult situation you are placed in when a student/employee requests confidentiality.
 To help mitigate these challenges students/employees have been informed that all faculty, staff and administrators must share information with the University and that they have options for confidential reporting.

-We recognize the importance of providing training for employees on the topic of sexual misconduct and thus remind employees of our on-line training program intended to help you learn more about the topic and equip you with the tools and knowledge needed to uphold your obligations as a responsible employee.
-We strongly encourage employees to review the on-line Responsible Employee training annually.
-The Responsible employee training can be accessed on the Diversity and Equity homepage.
+We recognize the importance of providing training for employees on the topic of sexual misconduct and thus all employees are required to take the annual Title IX on-line training program, intended to help you learn more about the topic and equip you with the tools and knowledge needed to uphold your obligations as a responsible employee.
+Individual emails will be sent to all employees with instructions on how to access the training.
+We also encourage you to visit the Sexual Misconduct reporting webpage.

 We want to thank you for your role in helping to support survivors of sexual misconduct.
 Although this work may be challenging and difficult at times, it is extremely important.
 If you have any questions, please feel free to contact either of us.